Aeroglyphic/litecoinjs/README.md

-# litecoinJS
+# LitecoinJS

 **THIS PROJECT IS NOT YET ACTIVE**

-litecoinJS is a javascript-based implementation of various litecoin functions enabling you to natively create litecoin addresses, sign transactions, create transactions, set custom transaction fees, create smart contracts, store data on the litecoin blockchain and much more.
+LitecoinJS is a javascript-based implementation of various litecoin functions enabling you to natively create litecoin addresses, sign transactions, create transactions, set custom transaction fees, create smart contracts, store data on the litecoin blockchain and much more.

-litecoinJS is designed to work on both regular client applications like browsers and also conventional server applications using NodeJS.
+LitecoinJS is designed to work on both regular client applications like browsers and also conventional server applications using NodeJS.

+## Don't trust.
+Verify.

+All developers and users of this library are advised to review and verify any underlying code for its validity and suitability.
+It’s good practice to always verify all cryptography dependencies and the associated codebase with consideration for the potential of backdoors, especially in the form of advanced and hard to spot types like mathematical backdoors.

 ## Getting Started

-These instructions will get you a copy of litecoinJS up and running on your local machine for development and testing purposes.
+These instructions will get you a copy of LitecoinJS up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-If you are planning to use the NodeJS version of litecoinJS it's advisable that you have the following software and configuration on your machine -
+If you are planning to use the NodeJS version of LitecoinJS it's advisable that you have the following software and configuration on your machine -

 ```
 NodeJS 8 or higher